seshagiriprabhu/system_Scripts/README.md

 Install vim
 -----------
-Lets install the latest version of `vim` == 7.4.2 (these steps are only required if you are not using latest Ubuntu (14.04))
+Lets install the latest version of `vim` == 7.4.2
+(the first two steps are only required if you are not using latest version of Ubuntu (14.04))
 ```zsh
 ➜  sudo add-apt-repository ppa:fcwu-tw/ppa
 ➜  sudo apt-get update